viniciustavanoferreira/powerbi-docs.pt-br/powerbi-docs/consumer/end-user-alerts.md

 ## <a name="managing-alerts"></a>Gerenciando alertas

-Há várias maneiras de gerenciar seus alertas: No próprio bloco do painel, no menu Configurações do Power BI, em um bloco individual no [aplicativo móvel do Power BI no iPhone](mobile/mobile-set-data-alerts-in-the-mobile-apps.md) ou no [aplicativo móvel do Power BI para Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).
+Há várias maneiras de gerenciar seus alertas: No próprio bloco do dashboard, no menu Configurações do Power BI, em um bloco individual no [aplicativo móvel do Power BI no iPhone](mobile/mobile-set-data-alerts-in-the-mobile-apps.md) ou no [aplicativo móvel do Power BI para Windows 10](mobile/mobile-set-data-alerts-in-the-mobile-apps.md).

 ### <a name="from-the-tile-itself"></a>No próprio bloco